Chiropractic in the Workplace (Workers Compensation)

 2) To reduce the frequency & duration of LTI’s.

 For early intervention of workplace injuries to be successful, timing is everything.
-The brief grace-period between the point an injury occurs, and the lodgement of a workers compensation claim provides the opportunity to utilize injury management to ‘manage out an injury’.
-Doing so does require commitment and investment – but, as you can appreciate, if the need to lodge a formal claim is eliminated – considerable cost savings can be made.
+The brief grace-period between the point an injury occurs and the lodgement of a claim provides the opportunity to ‘manage out an injury’ with early intervention treatment.
+Doing so ensures workers are receiving timely and effective care so they can regain normal function with as little interruption as possible.

 Chiropractors not only treat acute symptoms, they are also adept at locating areas of weakness that are generally undetectable to patients which, if left untreated can develop through everyday normal activities like sitting, sleeping or twisting.
 Such indicators are present in many parts of the body, typically existing as bio-mechanically dysfunctional joints which, for example, could involve lower back dysfunction presentable as a twisted pelvis with uneven leg length.

-Contact your local Chiropractor today, and ask them how they can become more involved in reducing your Workers Compensation expenses.
+Contact your local Chiropractor today, and ask them how they can become more involved in reducing your Workers Compensation losses.